H.H. Holmes – The Beast of Chicago

 Columbian Exposition Victims

 During the 1893 Columbian Exposition, Holmes opened his home as a makeshift hotel for the visitors to the expo.
 As one can conclude, many guests did not survive their stay, and the home soon became known as the ‘Murder Castle,’ and for good reason, it’s thought that close to 200 people were murdered there.

 Many of the victims were women who were seduced, swindled, and killed.
 Holmes had a habit of getting engaged to women, only for his new fiancee to suddenly disappear.
 Other victims were lured with offers of wonderful employment.

 Holmes fled from Chicago shortly after the World’s Fair to continue his get-rich-quick schemes.
 Jailed at one point for fraud, Holmes confided in fellow inmate Marion Hedgepeth about his schemes.
 Hedgepeth later told authorities details of the plans.

 While authorities eventually identified Howard as H.H.
-Holmes, they, unfortunately, did not catch on quick enough to stop his final murders.
-Holmes murdered one of his associates in crime, Benjamin Pietzel, and after he told Pietzel’s widow that her husband was still alive and in hiding, he convinced her to let him travel with three of her five children — who later became his victims.
+Holmes, they, unfortunately, did not catch on quickly enough to stop his final murders.
+Holmes murdered one of his associates in crime, Benjamin Pietzel.
+After he told Pietzel’s widow that her husband was still alive and in hiding, he convinced her to let him travel with three of her five children — who later became his victims.

 Holmes’ methods of murder ranged from strangling to poisoning, from makeshift cremations to setting his business partner on fire.

 After spending several weeks running from authorities, Holmes was finally apprehended in November of 1894.
 During his time in custody, he admitted to killing 27 people.
-He was convicted and hanged on May 7th, 1896 for the Pietzel murder and buried in Philadelphia, Pennsylvania.
+He was convicted and hanged on May 7th, 1896, for the Pietzel murder and was buried in Philadelphia, Pennsylvania.